-MHP's strategy is:
+MHP's Strategy is:

-- To expand poultry production capacity during the period 2019-2022; - To explore merger and acquisition opportunities and to potentially acquire further meat-processing and/or poultry production businesses in the EU and/or MENA regions; - To continue export expansion through sales diversification and market targeting; - To continue establishing international sales and distribution offices and potentially joint ventures; - To increase production efficiency through modernisation and innovation, improvement in cost and quality control, use of up-to-date technology, and increased vertical integration;
+• To expand poultry production capacity during the period 2019-2022;

+• To explore merger and acquisition opportunities and to potentially acquire further meat-processing and/or poultry production businesses in the EU and/or MENA regions;

+• To continue export expansion through sales diversification and market targeting;

+· To continue establishing international sales and distribution offices and potentially joint ventures;

+• To increase production efficiency through modernisation and innovation, improvement in cost and quality control, use of up-to-date technology, and increased vertical integration;

-- To maintain its "continuous improvement" approach to the Company's already high biosecurity standards, environmental standards, health and safety procedures and animal welfare practices; - To promote and develop the Company's strong brands through consumer-driven innovation and the introduction of new products; - To increase the Company's presence in value-added food products such as processed meat and convenience food; - To expand alternative energy projects (e.g. biogas); - To potentially expand the Company's landbank to around 500,000 hectares over the medium term in order to further reduce the dependence on third-party suppliers of ingredients for fodder, and to provide additional hard currency revenues from grain export sales; and - To continue to develop our local stakeholder relationships in partnership with our local communities and business partners.
+• To maintain its "continuous improvement" approach to the Company's already high biosecurity standards, environmental standards, health and safety procedures and animal welfare practices;

+• To promote and develop the Company's strong brands through consumer-driven innovation and the introduction of new products;

+• To increase the Company's presence in value-added food products such as processed meat and convenience food;

+• To expand alternative energy projects (e.g. biogas);

+• To potentially expand the Company's landbank to around 500,000 hectares over the medium term in order to further reduce the dependence on third-party suppliers of ingredients for fodder, and to provide additional hard currency revenues from grain export sales; and

-BOARD MEETINGS
+• To continue to develop our local stakeholder relationships in partnership with our local communities and business partners..

+Business review and risks

+A review of the Group's performance and the key risks and uncertainties which have been faced as well as details on likely developments and Risk Management can be found in pages 14-19 of this Report.

+Board Meetings